Haki Demolli: Early life

-Haki Demolli was born in Prishtina, Socialist Federal Republic of Yugoslavia on 17 February 1963.
+Haki Demolli was born in Pristina, SFR Yugoslavia on 17 February 1963.

 In 1985, Demolli graduated from the University of Prishtina Faculty of Law.

 From 1986 to 1987, Demolli interned at the Prishtina District Court.

 In 1978, Demolli began lecturing at the University of Prishtina Faculty of Law.
 He continues to lecture there today.

 From September 1999 to April 2003, Demolli lectured at the Kosovo Police Service School (now the Kosovo Centre for Public Safety Education and Development) in Vushtrria.

 From 2000 to 2008, Demolli was the vice president of the Football Federation of Kosovo.

 In 2001, Demolli a doctorate from the University of Prishtina Faculty of Law.

 From May 2003 to 2010, Demolli was the director of the Kosovo Law Center, a non-governmental organization.

 From 2005 to 2008, Demolli was part of the steering committee for the University of Prishtina.

 Demolli published three books in 2002, 2006, and 2009.